Sankar Chakraborty

 Shankar Chakravorty (alternate spelling: Sankar Chakraborty) is an Indian politician and a trial lawyer from Balurghat, District-Dakshin Dinajpur, West Bengal, India.
-He is presently the Chairman(Cabinet Rank) of the Board of Directors of three state run PSUs namely Mackintosh Burn Ltd., Westinghouse Saxby Farmer Ltd. and Britannia Engineering Ltd..
+He is presently the chairman (cabinet rank) of the board of directors of three state run PSUs namely Mackintosh Burn Ltd., Westinghouse Saxby Farmer Ltd. and Britannia Engineering Ltd.

-He was formerly the Vice President of the state committee of All India Trinamool Congress.
+He was formerly the vice president of the state committee of All India Trinamool Congress.

-He was the Minister in Charge of P.W.D., Dept. of Cooperation, Dept. of Renewable Energy, Dept. of Correctional Administration in the Council of Ministers of the Government of West Bengal in various phases.
+He was the minister in charge of P.W.D., Dept. of Cooperation, Dept. of Renewable Energy, Dept. of Correctional Administration in the Council of Ministers of the Government of West Bengal in various phases.
 He was an MLA, elected from the Balurghat constituency in the 2011 West Bengal state assembly election.
 In 2016, he closely lost the same position.
-He was formerly a Member of the Board of Administrators of Balurghat Municipality.
+He was formerly a member of the board of administrators of Balurghat Municipality.

-He was previously the Chairman and President of the Dakshin Dinajpur district committee of All India Trinamool Congress.
+He was previously the chairman and president of the Dakshin Dinajpur district committee of All India Trinamool Congress.
 He was also a member of the Board of Administrators of Balurghat Municipality.

-Early Life and Education
+Early life and education

 Shankar Chakravorty was born in 1945.
-He is the son of Byomkesh Chakravorti who was a member of the West Bengal Legislative Council.
+He is the son of Byomkesh Chakravorti, who was a member of the West Bengal Legislative Council.
 He did his schooling from Balurghat High School.
 He holds a post-graduate degree in commerce and a degree in law from the University of Calcutta.

-Legal Career
+Legal career

-Shankar Chakravorty is a very successful trial lawyer.
-He was appointed Special Public Prosecutor in the Rainagar multiple murder case.
+He was appointed special public prosecutor in the Rainagar multiple murder case.
 The incident happened on July 31, 1987 at Rainagar village near Balurghat town.
 Incidentally, the district court awarded death penalty to the perpetrators.
 This was later upheld by the High Court.